sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Adding Contacts
 {% endanchor %}

-From our [Contacts]({{site.marketing_campaigns_url}}/contacts) page, you can add, upload, and delete your contacts.
-Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid App.
+From our [Contacts]({{site.marketing_campaigns_url}}/contacts) page, you can add, upload, modify, and delete your contacts.
+Contacts can be added to your contacts database using the [API](https://sendgrid.com/docs/API_Reference/api_v3.html), or by  manually adding or uploading a CSV file through the [SendGrid App](https://app.sendgrid.com/).

 {% info %}
 Your first 2,000 contacts are free.
-For information about how many contacts come with your package, please refer to our [pricing page]({{site.pricing_url}}).
+After 2,000 contacts, SendGrid charges $10 for every additional 10,000 contacts.
 {% endinfo %}

 {% anchor h3 %}